Bar

 Carr John, butcher

-Davison Thos., victualer, Shoulder of Mutton
+Davison Thos., victualer, Shoulder Mutton

-England Matth., victualer, Woodman Inn
+England Matth., victualer & wheelwright, Woodman Inn

-Oldroyd George, victualer, Traveller's Inn
+Oldroyd Geo., victualer, Traveller's Inn

 Walton William, vessel owner

-Return to Menu
+Return To The History Menu